baskotaaashu/ELK-Stack-Project1/README.md

 These Beats allow us to collect the following information from each machine:
 - _Filebeat monitors the log files and collects log events from the host.
   In this project,Filebeat collects and parse logs written by local syslog server of the webservers.
-  For example, we can track the ssh login attempts in the webservers._
-  _The following screenshot displays the successfull test ssh login in the webserver Web-2 from Kibana portal._
+For example, we can track the ssh login attempts in the webservers.
+The following screenshot displays the successful test ssh login in the webserver Web-2 from Kibana portal._

   ![Kibana dilspaying ssh login attempt on Web-2](Diagrams/web-2_ssh_login_attempt.png)

-- _Metric beat monitors the server and the services they host and collect their metrics.
+- _Metric beat monitors the server and the services they host and collect their metrics._
   _In this project, Metricbeat gathers the metrics from the docker container dvwa(d*mn vuulnerable web application)._
-  _For example, we can track the cpu usage of the dvwa docket container._
-  _The following screenshot displays the cpu usage of dvwa container from the Kibana portal._
+  _For example, we can track the cpu usage of the dvwa docket container.
+The following screenshot displays the cpu usage of dvwa container from the Kibana portal._

    ![Kibana displaying cpu usage of DVWA container](Diagrams/cpu_usage_dvwa.png)